-Effective study habits are essential for achieving satisfactory exam results.
+With seasonal exams fast approaching, it’s good to make the most of the time put aside for study by putting in place some techniques and routines.
+Effective study habits are very important for achieving satisfactory exam results.
 They help to store information in long-term memory.
-Applying the following rules for studying will assist in improving exam results.
+Applying the following rules for studying should help in improving exam results.

 1. Keep the area around your desk neat and tidy.
 If possible, the area should also be quiet.
 If you are having trouble finding a quiet place to study, try the local library or park.
 The library is a perfect place to have peace and quiet.
 The park may not be as quiet, but the fresh air can make studying less nerve-racking.
 If noise is unavoidable, then try listening to some relaxing music while studying.